ironhack-labs/lab-express-rooms-with-reviews/README.md

 });
 ```

 Now create all the routes and views needed to have users successfully signup/login/logout.
-We suggest using `passport.js` and its local strategy for the mandatory part of this iteration.
+For auth you can use `passport.js` and its local strategy or the `sessions & cookies` setup.

-💡 Make sure you install all the packages: *bcrypt*, *passport*, *passport-local*, and if you have social login: *passport-google-oauth* and/or *passport-slack*.
+💡 Make sure you install all the packages:

+For `passport.js`: *bcrypt*, *passport*, *passport-local*,

+For `sessions & cookies`: *bcryptjs*, *express-session*, *connect-mongo*.

+And if you have `social login`: *passport-google-oauth* and/or *passport-slack*.

 **Hint**: You have already everything set up in the previous lessons + class examples, be resourceful 🥳.